OliverC96/Ticket-Exchange/README.md

 - Authenticated users are redirected to the landing page, which displays all currently available listings
   - On this page, users are able to edit or delete their listings (but not other users' listings)
+  - Additionally, users can filter and sort listings by price and/or title
 - Authenticated users can create listings by clicking on the "Create" link and filling out the subsequent form

 ### Purchase a Listing (Ticket)